Sandwell Local Plan Frequently Asked Questions

 Where will the growth in Sandwell be?

-The Draft Sandwell Local Plan is accompanied by a Draft Policies Map which shows where new development will be located and which places will be protected from development.
+The Publication Sandwell Local Plan is accompanied by a Policies Map which shows where new development will be located and which places will be protected from development.

 The Spatial Strategy says that West Bromwich town centre and the four Regeneration Areas in West Bromwich, Smethwick, Wednesbury and Dudley Port/Tipton will be the focus for new development, regeneration and investment in the borough up to 2041.